StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 == Changelog ==

+= 1.3.1.1 - 2017-11-14 =

+Fixes:

+* Fixed issue that was preventing List Table's column sorting in sites with no Suppliers.

 = 1.3.1 - 2017-11-10 =

 Features:

 * Added "Supplier" column to "Stock Central".
 * Added "Supplier" filter to "Stock Central".
+* Added Enhanced search option for Suppliers’ filter to Settings.
+Important for users with many suppliers.
-* Added some custom admin role capabilities (edit_purchase_price, view_purchase_price, manage_po and view_inbound_stock).
+* Added some custom admin role capabilities (edit_purchase_price, view_purchase_price, manage_po and view_inbound_stock,).
 * Added a popup notice that will show up in the first list table edit.
-* Added edit links to product name and thumb in list tables.
+* Added Product edit links to Products' names and thumbnails in Stock Central.
-* Added enhanced select option for Suppliers’ filter to Settings.

 Fixes: